MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 ## Featured capabilities

-There are product-specific capabilities that interact with the *inventory to deliver* to process including, but not limited to, the following:
+There are product-specific capabilities that interact with the *inventory to deliver* to process including, but not limited to, the following list:

 - **Advanced warehouse management (mobile device)**